-CAUTION: If for some reason the snowmobile has to be stored outside it is necessary to cover it with an opaque tarpaulin.
-This caution will prevent the sun rays and the grime from affecting the plastic components and the vehicle finish.
+CAUTION: Cover the snowmobile with an opaque tarpaulin.
+This will prevent the sun rays or grime from affecting the plastic components and vehicle finish.

 General Inspection

 Check the electrical wiring and components, retighten loose connections.
 Check for stripped wires or damaged insulation.